-11. Are B/Yamagata lineage influenza viruses now extinct?
+11. Should B/Yamagata lineage antigens continue to be included in the vaccine?

-There have been no WHO CC confirmed detections of naturally occurring B/Yamagata-lineage influenza viruses since March 2020.
-Recent reports of B/Yamagata detections could not be confirmed as naturally occurring B/Yamagata-lineage viruses or were identified as the B/Yamagata lineage component of live attenuated vaccines.
-However, we cannot be confident that B/Yamagata-lineage influenza viruses are extinct at this time.
-GISRS will continue to actively conduct targeted surveillance for influenza B/Yamagata lineage viruses.
+There has been no WHO CC confirmed detection of naturally occurring B/Yamagata-lineage influenza viruses since March 2020.
+Recent reports of very few B/Yamagata detections could not be confirmed as naturally occurring B/Yamagata-lineage viruses.
+It is unlikely that B/Yamagata-lineage viruses are circulating in the population.
+Therefore, it is the opinion of the WHO influenza vaccine composition advisory committee that the inclusion of B/Yamagata-lineage antigens in influenza vaccines is no longer warranted.